danielholgate/TDE_Template_Generator/README.md

 ```
 tg:generateTemplate(<name of your schema>,<name of your tabel>, $doc)
 ```
+This will generate a template which can be used in the tde:template-insert function as normal

 ## Usage example
 You've loaded a CSV dataset through MLCP and chosen document /space/software/TDE/complaints_small.csv-0-10 to build a template:
 ```